Keyword searching can be very fruitful.

 Browsing the Library of Congress subject headings index in the catalogue can be effective.

-For critical works about specific authors, search by subject by the name in inverted order (last name first) with a subdivision such as Criticism and interpretation:
+For biographical and critical works about specific book artisans, search by subject by the individual's name in inverted order (last name first).
+Search also for the name of a firm.

-Increasingly, the Ryerson LIbrary and Archives is acquiring books in electronic only formats.
+Increasingly, the Ryerson Library acquires books in electronic only formats.
 These can be found in the main library catalogue and when using the Search Everything box.
 Many of the e-books have virtual call numbers so you can link on the call number field and see both print and electronic books.
 This will give you a more accurate understanding of our collection than just browsing the printed books in the library stacks.

 Many of the e-books that we have access to can also be found in Scholars Portal Books, along with large numbers of books published prior to 1923 that are presumed to be out of copyright, and other works created using a Creative Commons License that allows free access.